-Here’s a list of suggestions that can best set you and your team up for success as you continue to navigate these challenging times…
+Here’s a list of suggestions that can best set you and your team up for success as you continue to navigate the unknown in these challenging times…

 - Make sure you are doing your part to show up in Self-Leadership.
 This might mean doubling down on your self care so that you are showing up as your best self.
 During challenging times, it can be difficult to stay out of reactivity.
 This is why you have to be more willing to do what it takes to get back into Self-Leadership.

 - Dedicate part of your current meetings to check in on each other to make sure everyone is doing okay.
 This may seem obvious, but it is worth pointing out—this will help create another layer of psychological safety.
 When everything you are doing isn’t predictable and business as usual, you and your team may be stretched far out of your comfort zone.
 This can leave each of you in self-protection more than normal.